 Building a great future

 Our apprenticeship programme produces educated, trained, and registered professionals.
 You'll be able offer creative problem solving and strategic advice related to various types of building, arts, and construction projects.

 We'll teach you to consider structural integrity, the character and location of a site, methods of construction, value for money, design quality, impact on the environment, as well as the legal responsibilities for life safety and statutory consents.
 Full completion of the apprenticeship qualifies you as a Master of Architecture (MArch) and provides you with Postgraduate Diploma in Professional Practice and the professional award of RIBA Part II & III.
-You can register as an architect with Architects Registration Board at the successful completion of this degree.

 The architects are educated, trained, and registered professionals who plan, design, and review the construction of buildings for a client.
 They use their skills and knowledge to offer creative problem solving and strategic advice related to various types of building, arts, and construction projects.
 This includes developing building designs taking into account a range of complex issues such as structural integrity, the character and location of a site, methods of construction, value for money, design quality, impact on the environment, as well as the legal responsibilities for life safety and statutory consents.

 Architects work responsibly to deliver the interests of their clients and the core requirements of cost, time, and quality for the end user.

 This course is 3 years, plus 1 term part time.
 Apprentices usually attend university one day per week for the 15 week first semester, and one day per week for the 15 week second semester.
 The day in at LSBU will be communicated well in advance to enable apprentices to plan their working week in practice, and does not vary from week to week.